avijeet7/protomock/README.md

 # 🧪 ProtoMock: Dynamic HTTP & gRPC Mock Server

 **ProtoMock** is a powerful Go-based server that dynamically mocks HTTP and gRPC endpoints using `.proto` files and JSON stub responses.
-Ideal for frontend/backend teams needing quick, consistent mocks for integration testing or local development.
+It supports advanced matching and flexible configuration, making it ideal for integration testing, sandbox environments, and frontend/backend development workflows.

 ---

 ## 📦 Features

-- ✅ Serve both **HTTP** and **gRPC** endpoints from a single server
+- ✅ Serve both **HTTP** and **gRPC** endpoints from a single mock server
-- 🔁 Hot-swappable mock structure using `mocks/http` and `mocks/grpc`
-- 🧠 JSON-based mock responses auto-marshaled to Protobuf
-- 📜 Auto registers all proto-defined message types
+- 🔁 Automatically load `.proto` + `stub.json` pairs from `mocks/` folders
-- 💡 Supports dynamic path registration from stubs
+- ⚡ Supports **dynamic path + message type** mapping from stubs
+- 🧠 JSON stub bodies auto-marshaled to **Protobuf**
+- 🔍 Header & body request **matching for HTTP and gRPC**
+- 🤖 Supports **content-type-based response**: Protobuf or JSON
-- 🧰 Includes reflection for `grpcurl` debugging support
+- 🛠 gRPC reflection for `grpcurl` debugging
-- 📁 Clean modular codebase — easy to extend
+- 🔐 Optional matching for headers and partial body (WireMock style)
+- 🧰 Clean, extensible codebase with clear modular separation

 ---